 Kami [Sage’s brother, deleted from the book], who had been standing nearby unnoticed listening to the conservation, spoke up.
 “I think they’re already here, you know like Chariots of the Gods and UFOs.”
 At which point everyone laughed, including Kaimi.
 “But my favorite idea” he added “Is that they are watching us, and we are living in their zoo, like those old movies ‘The Matrix’ or the ‘The Truman Show’.”
 Or maybe they even have a prime directive like on Star Trek: do not interfere with intelligent life!”
 Again, everyone laughed but it caused Sage to think about the old Hawaiian myths and origins of the gods, and the time with her father.

 An announcement interrupted their conversation: the shuttle was approaching Cassini station and it was time to prepare for docking.
 Milo quickly yelled over the rising noise levels “Anyhow, we’re about to find out for ourselves!” as everyone ran to their cabins to grab their personal gear and move to the off-loading dock.

-As Sage reached her cabin to grab her stuff, she felt the fear in her stomach.
-This was it, she thought, I’m leaving home, the solar system and heading out into the unknown.
+As Sage reached her cabin to grab her stuff, she felt fear in her stomach.
+This was it, she thought, I’m leaving home, the solar system, and heading out into the unknown.